Optimal Transport on Lie Group Orbits

 The deterministic nature of the Monge problem is appealing as it yields an explicit transport map that relocates mass without splitting it, in contrast to the probabilistic transportation plans of the Kantorovich formulation in the form of couplings.
 This brings interpretability and aligns with settings where splitting is not physically meaningful or desirable (e.g., moving a pile of soil or routing indivisible items).
-There is a tight connection between the Monge problem \eqref{eq:monge-problem} and the Kantorovich problem \eqref{eq:kantorovich-problem}: whenever a Monge solution exists, and under suitable regularity, an optimal Kantorovich plan concentrates on the graph of the Monge map.
-Existence of Monge solutions for the quadratic cost on Euclidean space was first developed in \citep{ref:brenier1987decomposition, ref:ruschendorf1990characterization}; for non-quadratic costs, existence was investigated in \cite{ref:ruschendorf1991frechet, ref:smith1992hoeffding, McCann1995}.
-One of the most general results linking Monge solutions to gradients of $c$-convex functions is due to \citet{ref:villani2008optimal}.
-For ease of reference, we now adapt \citep[Theorem~10.28]{ref:villani2008optimal} to our notation and restate it here.
-Before doing so, we record the regularity hypotheses on cost function $c$ and recall the definition of $c$-convexity required by that theorem. \begin{assumption} The cost function $c:\mc X\times\mc X\to\R\cup\{+\infty\}$ {is} continuous and bounded below.
-Additionally for every $\bs y\in\mc X$, the map $\bs x\mapsto c(\bs x,\bs y)$ belongs to $\mc C^1(\mc X)$, and for every $\bs x\in\mc X$ the map $\bs y\mapsto \nabla_{\bs x}c(\bs x,\bs y)$ is injective. \end{assumption} Assumption~\ref{ass:c-regularity} contains the twist condition (see \cite[\S10]{ref:villani2008optimal}): for each fixed $\bs x$, no two distinct targets $\bs y\neq\bs y'$ yield the same $\bs x$-gradient of the cost.
-Geometrically, different destinations exert different first-order ``forces'' at $\bs x$.
-For the quadratic cost $c(\bs x,\bs y)=\|\bs x-\bs y\|^{2}$, we have $\nabla_{\bs x} c(\bs x,\bs y)=2(\bs x-\bs y)$, so injectivity in $\bs y$ is immediate; hence Assumption~\ref{ass:c-regularity} holds. \begin{definition}[$c$-convexity] Suppose $c: \mc X\times\mc X \to (-\infty, +\infty]$.
-A function $\psi: \mc X \to \R \cup \{+\infty\}$ is said to be $c$-convex if it is not identical to $+\infty$ everywhere, and there exists $\phi: \mc X \to \R \cup \{\pm\infty\}$ such that
+There is a tight connection between the Monge problem \eqref{eq:monge-problem} and the Kantorovich problem \eqref{eq:kantorovich-problem}. {Under suitable regularity assumptions, optimal Kantorovich plans concentrate on graphs of transport maps, and these maps solve the corresponding Monge problem.} Existence of Monge solutions for the quadratic cost on Euclidean space was first developed in \cite{ref:brenier1987decomposition, ref:ruschendorf1990characterization}; for non-quadratic costs, existence was investigated in \cite{ref:ruschendorf1991frechet, ref:smith1992hoeffding, McCann1995}.
+One of the most general results linking Monge solutions to gradients of $c$-convex functions is due to \cite{ref:villani2008optimal}.
+For ease of reference, we now adapt \cite[Theorem~10.28]{ref:villani2008optimal} to our notation and restate it here.
+Before doing so, we record the regularity hypotheses on cost function $c$ and recall the definition of $c$-convexity required by that theorem.